badgerherald/badgerherald.test/readme.md

     $ git clone https://github.com/badgerherald/exa.git
     $ git clone https://github.com/badgerherald/hexa.git

+###### Now, we need to set up the core plugins.

+First we remove the default plugins from the plugin directory:

+    $ cd ./wp/wp-content/plugins/
+    $ rm -rf <- careful with this line.
+It'll remove everything in the folder.
+Be sure you're in the plugin folder, or this won't just delete plugins but possibly the operating system.

-Now, clone the plugin directory *directly* into the WordPress plugin directory.
+Then, we clone the plugin directory *directly* into the WordPress plugin directory.
 We do this by specifying `.` as the folder name to clone into.

-    $ cd ./wp/wp-content/plugins/
+Still in the plugins folder.

     $ git clone https://github.com/badgerherald/hexa-plugins.git .

 (__protip:__ Clone these core plugins into your [`wp-content/mu-plugins`](https://codex.wordpress.org/Must_Use_Plugins) folder and keep your plugin folder free of git stuff.)